-Artistic License - Chemistry: The magical material of the Dragon-Blooded is Jade (known in the real world as a form of nephrite).
-It displays several different colors: 5 normal forms, one being for each element; and a rare form that allows creation of artifacts without Essence attunement.
-However, the jade of Exalted is not the jade of the real world, judging from the descriptions of how and where it forms: not to mention the fact that it can be alloyed with steel.
+Artistic License Chemistry: The magical material of the Dragon-Blooded is Jade (known in the real world as a form of nephrite).
+It displays several different colors: 5 normal forms, one being for each element; and in 2nd Edition a rare form that allows creation of artifacts without Essence attunement.
+However, the Jade of Exalted is not the jade of the real world, judging from the descriptions of how and where it forms: not to mention the fact that it can be alloyed with steel.
 It just happens to share the same name, presumably as a reference to Chinese mythology and folklore, in which jade has various magical properties.
-All six different jade colors exist in real life jade, though only green, white, and red jade are common.
+All six different Jade colors exist in real life jade, though only green, white, and red jade are common.

-Atlantis: Pretty much the entirety of the First Age, including both a literal sunken city and two entire sunken sub-continents.
+Atlantis: Pretty much the entirety of the First Age, including both a literal sunken city and two entire sunken sub-continents in 2nd Edition.

-The Atoner: The Redemption route for Abyssals pretty much requires this.
+The Atoner: The Redemption route for Abyssals in 2nd Edition pretty much requires this.
 And between fighting off Resonance, rebelling against your Deathlord, and coming around to accept that perhaps you should have accepted death rather than power, it won't be easy.

 Asskicking Equals Authority: All the Exalted can qualify to an extent: even when they have laws and mandates declaring their power, it ultimately comes down to their having had the brute force to overthrow the Yozis.

-Death combos and secret techniques can be amazingly powerful, flashy, and over-the-top, but they still fail against basic Exalted perfect defenses.
+Death combos and secret techniques in 2nd Edition can be amazingly powerful, flashy, and over-the-top, but they still fail against basic Exalted perfect defenses in.

-Background Magic Field / Mana / Minovsky Physics: Essence.
+Background Magic Field: Essence.
 Absolutely everything supernatural in the setting either is Essence, has something to do with it, or can manipulate it.
-Metaphysically speaking, everything in Exalted is made up of patterns of Essence, and supernatural power is known as Essence use, referring simply to the ability to gather and manipulate more Essence than is required for your pattern to perpetuate itself.
-Having an Awakened Essence comes when you suddenly realise, consciously, that you can do this (as opposed to just doing it unconsciously or automatically, which sometimes happens).
+Metaphysically speaking everything in Exalted is made up of patterns of Essence, and supernatural power is known as Essence use, referring simply to the ability to gather and manipulate more Essence than is required for your pattern to perpetuate itself.
+In 2nd Edition having an Awakened Essence comes when you suddenly realise, consciously, that you can do this (as opposed to just doing it unconsciously or automatically, which sometimes happens).

 Badass Longcoat: Justified for those who want one.
 There is a type of light armor called a buff jacket, which basically looks like a thick leather trenchcoat.